wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ### SDP Bundle

-Both the WHIP client and the WHIP endpoint SHALL support and use SDP bundle {{!RFC9143}}.
-Each "m=" section MUST be part of a single BUNDLE group.
-Hence, when a WHIP client sends an SDP offer, it MUST include a "bundle-only" attribute in each bundled "m=" section.
+Both the WHIP client and the WHIP endpoint SHALL support {{!RFC9143}} and use "max-bundle" policy as defined in {{!RFC8829}}.
 The WHIP client and the media server MUST support multiplexed media associated with the BUNDLE group as per {{!RFC9143}} Section 9.
 In addition, per {{!RFC9143}} the WHIP client and media server SHALL use RTP/RTCP multiplexing for all bundled media.
 In order to reduce the network resources required at the media server, both The WHIP client and WHIP endpoints MUST include the "rtcp-mux-only" attribute in each bundled "m=" sections as per {{!RFC8858}} Section 3.

 ### Single MediaStream